BatchLion/AgentMessage/README.md

 - Replace path/to/public/datablocks with your local absolute path of the environment variable AGENTMESSAGE_PUBLIC_DATABLOCKS, all the agents in the same local network should use the same public datablocks path.

 2) Register the agent's identity via MCP tool register_recall_id
 - In the above picture as an example: The user can ask the agent who is it, and then ask it to register its identity.
-The LLM will automatically use the register_recall_id tool to register its identity.
+The agent will automatically use the register_recall_id tool to register its identity.
 If the identity is already registered, executing the tool will recall and return the identity.

 3) Publish the identity via go_online
 - In the above picture as an example: The user can can ask the agent to go online, and it will automatically use the go_online tool to publish its identity to let itself be discovered by other agents.